braintree/braintree_ios/README.md

 For v3 integrations, please follow the [v3 manual integration instructions](https://github.com/braintree/braintree_ios/blob/3.x/Docs/Manual%20Integration.md).

-Complete v4 manual integration instructions are in-progress.
-Note that apps targeting iOS 8+ may use pull in the project and use the framework targets directly.
+Complete v4 manual integration instructions are still in-progress.
+Note that for apps targeting iOS 8+, you may add `Braintree.xcodeproj` to your Xcode workspace and add the framework targets to your target's "Link Binary with Library" build phase.

 ## Supporting iOS 9